FOSH-following-demand/building_roadmap/schedule.md

 **Week2:**

 - Work on development plan and initial bill of materials
+- add to the repository, if not there yet, a license file and a contributing file
 - order parts
 - log advances and issues on repository
 - second call with mentor